Vegan Party Pizza

 Form the dough into a ball in the bottom of your oiled bowl, with the seam on the bottom.

-Cover the bowl with towel or a lid and set in a warm place for 45 minutes to an hour to rise.
-In the winter when my house is coldish (anything below 73 degrees is cold if you’re born in California), I set it on my stove and turn the oven to 200 degrees.
+Cover the bowl with cling wrap or a lid and set in a warm place to rise.
+It takes around 45 minutes (in the summer) or as long as an hour and a half (in the winter).
+In the winter, when my house is coldish (anything below 75 degrees is cold if you’re born in California), I set it on my stove and turn the oven to 200 degrees.
 You can also set it on top of your clothes dryer if you’re doing laundry.

 Vegan Pizza Ingredients